JianLoong/genetic-js/README.md

 Genetic JS is a port of [GeneticSharp](https://github.com/giacomelli/GeneticSharp) done in TypeScript.

-Genetic JS attempts to be a fast, extensible, multi-platform and multi-threading JavaScript Genetic Algorithm library that simples the development of applications using Genetic Algorithm.
+Genetic JS **attempts** to be a _fast_, _extensible_, _multi-platform_ and _multi-threading_ JavaScript Genetic Algorithm library that simples the development of applications using Genetic Algorithm.

-Credits to the original implementation goes to the author of Genetic Sharp which serves as the entire basis of this project.
+**Credits to the original implementation goes to the author of Genetic Sharp** which serves as the entire basis of this project.

 Currently the project is `ongoing` and there will be plans to release a npm module with instructions on how to run it.